fredgibbs/fredgibbs.github.io/posts/consider-the-poster.md

 2) Allow the each poster session to overlap two regularly-slotted sessions, with a poster group change-out during the middle of a session.
 This is more of a session commitment for poster presenters (though I'd wager anyone who takes time to make a poster would gladly miss a few extra papers to show it off), but greatly increases the visibility of posters, and ensures that the prime traffic times correspond to fully-assembled poster displays.

 I strongly urge other historians to (re)consider the poster.
 Of course it can help convey the essence of your research to a big crowd.
 More importantly, though, **the poster facilitates a process of discovery that forces us out of our habits of thinking forged by textual scholarship.** And in the end, you have a sketch of your research that can entice a much broader audience to engage with your work.

+---
+## And again...
+It's always good to do things at least twice, right?
+Fast forward to [another poster at AHA 2019](https://aha.confex.com/aha/2019/webprogram/Paper25630.html).
+A little more color and typographic styling, but I found the same basic idea was perfectly effective for how to organize the visual display.

+{% include figure.html caption="Theory." class="center" width="100%" image-url="assets/images/ph-poster/rethinking-historiography-display.jpg" %}

+{% include figure.html caption="Practice." class="center" width="100%" image-url="assets/images/ph-poster/rethinking-historiography.png" %}